ustaxcourt/ef-cms/docs/dependency-updates.md

 This will happen until `stylelint-config-idiomatic-order` has updated to the latest `stylelint` ^15.
 I opened a [PR](https://github.com/ream88/stylelint-config-idiomatic-order/pull/79) to this project in hopes that this could move this along so we can update to ^15 of `stylelint` and associated packages.
 If security issues do arise and we wish to move forward to ^15 of `stylelint`, we would only get warnings on install (as of writing this).

 ### stylelint-config-standard
 There is a major update to `stylelint-config-standard` from 29.0.0 to 30.0.1 that has a peer dependency for `stylelint@^15.0.0`.
 Currently `stylelint` is locked in our project as seen in the above caveat.
 When the lock is resolved this package should be able to be updated to the latest version.
-If there is a wish to update this it can be done, but it would require the reintrodction of the `--legacy-peer-deps` flag in our project until `stylelint` is updated.

 ### stylelint-config-standard-scss
 There is a major update to `stylelint-config-standard-scss` from 6.1.0 to 7.0.1 that has a peer dependency for `stylelint@^15.0.0`.
 Currently `stylelint` is locked in our project as seen in the above caveat.
 When the lock is resolved this package should be able to be updated to the latest version.
-If there is a wish to update this it can be done, but it would require the reintrodction of the `--legacy-peer-deps` flag in our project until `stylelint` is updated.

 ### Incrementing the Node Cache Key Version